Do you want to capture stunning street photos in New York City? That’s what this article is all about.

 I’ve been doing New York City street photography for decades, and below, I share my best tips and tricks for amazing NYC images, including:

-- How to choose the right camera settings
+- How to choose the right street camera settings

 - How to shoot the NYC streets at night

 - How to capture beautiful street portraits